Category Archives: L-M

 La-Mancha-DomingoStudio Cast, 1990 (Sony) 2 out of 5 stars (2 / 5) There’s nothing terribly wrong about this recording aside from the presence of the outrageously mannered Mandy Patinkin as Sancho Panza.
 But, somehow, the whole thing doesn’t jell, even though the original orchestrations are expertly conducted here by Paul Gemignani.
 Opera icon Placido Domingo sings Quixote’s songs with all of the glorious tone you’d expect, but his Spanish accent is distracting — even though he is playing a Spanish character.
 (This is, after all, an American musical.)
 Julia Migenes is well cast and has many fine moments as Aldonza, but her performance isn’t as mercurial as Joan Diener’s on the original Broadway recording, and she doesn’t use her chest register in the same full-out way as Diener.
 Jerry Hadley’s tenor sounds lovely in the Padre’s songs, but though Samuel Ramey possessed one of the richest, fullest, and darkest bass voices in operatic history, it’s not a voice that’s appropriate to the Innkeeper — or, really, to any other musical theater role.
 This isn’t the worst recording of Man of La Mancha, but it’s very far from the best. — M.P.

 Covent Garden Music Festival Cast, 2000 (JAY, 2CDs) 2 out of 5 stars (2 / 5) Here’s a truly complete audio recording of Man of La Mancha –– the entire score, all of the dialogue, the whole nine yards.
 In the title role, Ron Raines is close to ideal from a vocal standpoint.
 His big, warm, powerful baritone is “legit” without sounding too heavily operatic, and his acting of the dialogue is strong, if not at the level of Keith Michell on the 1968 album.
 Less happily cast is Kim Criswell as Aldonza; her voice sounds wrong for the character in terms of type (not earthy enough), and she does quite a lot of shouting and growling in the lower-lying, more dramatic portions of the score.
 Her best performance is that of Aldonza’s most lyrical song, “What Does He Want of Me?”
 Avery Saltzman is an enjoyable Sancho in a sort of neo-vaudeville/Borscht Belt/American TV comedian style.
 In other roles, Hilton Marlton is a very British-sounding Padre who sings “To Each His Dulcinea” beautifully, and it’s nice to hear George Dvorsky in the two contrasting versions of “Little Bird.”
-The BBC Concert Orchestra plays excitingly under Charles Abel, aside from one or two odd tempo choices (e.g, some of the music for “The Abduction), and the whole performance has a wonderful theatricality to it.
-Like the other complete recordings of musicals from JAY Records, this one is recommendable for that reason, over and above its other virtues. — M.P.
+The BBC Concert Orchestra plays excitingly under Charles Abel, aside from one or two odd tempo choices (e.g, some of the music for “The Abduction”), and the whole performance has a wonderful theatricality to it.
+Like the other complete recordings of musicals from JAY Records, this one would be commendable for that reason alone, over and above its other virtues. — M.P.

 La-Mancha-StokesBroadway Cast, 2002 (RCA) 1 out of 5 stars (1 / 5) Brian Stokes Mitchell’s performance as Coalhouse Walker in Ragtime was a triumph, but even judging solely on the basis of this recording, the role of Cervantes/Don Quixote in Man of La Mancha is not in his wheelhouse.
 While Mitchell possesses an impressive baritone, his singing style is ill-suited to this assignment; he slides off of some notes like a pop/jazz vocalist, and his grandstanding rendition of a pointlessly extended version of “The Impossible Dream” is off-putting.
 Equally disconcerting is his delivery of the dialogue that’s included here.
 When playing Cervantes, Mitchell sounds like a genial TV-sitcom actor, and when he morphs into the Quixote characterization, he assumes an oddly ponderous tone.
 Most of this production’s co-stars and supporting players are also miscast.
 As Aldonza, Mary Elizabeth Mastrantonio displays a beautiful soprano voice when she doesn’t have to push (as in the moving “What Does He Want of Me?”), but there are some harrowing moments when she switches vocal registers to negotiate the more challenging sections of the score (as in the final measures of “It’s All the Same”).
 And her delivery of dialogue is just as stylistically inappropriate as Mitchell’s, although for a different reason: This Aldonza sounds as if she came from Brooklyn.
 Ernie Sabella, vocally over-parted as Sancho Panza, has so much trouble with breath support that he chops up phrases willy-nilly.
 On the other hand, Mark Jacoby certainly has the goods for the role of the Padre, and Don Mayo sounds fine as the Innkeeper.
 It’s ironic that one of the best singers in the cast, Stephen Bogardus, has very little to sing as Sanson Carrasco.
 Aside from everything else, one final reason to dismiss this recording is that it doesn’t include the show’s stirring overture. — M.P.